montesmariana/montesmariana.github.io/NephoVis/README.txt

 To effectively use this visualization tool, you need:
 - the level1.html, level2.html, level3.html files
 - custom.css (CSS file)
-- QLVLlogo.png (for the logo in the title)
+- favicon.ico (for the logo in the title)
 - d3-legend.min.js (d3 file for legends; the rest of the sources are obtained online... so you do need internet!)
 For each of the types you want to visualize,
 - a file with the name [type].models.tsv (described below, item 3)